gnss-ro/aws-opendata/ropp_patch/README.txt

 	b) tools/ ropp_pp_occ_tool.f90
 	c) preprocess/ ropp_pp_preprocess.f90
 	d) tests/ it_pp_01.py*, it_pp_spectra_dt.py*, , it_pp_spectra_ep.py* it_pp_wopt_01.py*, it_pp_wopt_02.py*
-*These files new, rather than replacing previous ROPP files.
+*These files are new, rather than replacing previous ROPP files.
 They are added to allow tests to be run with Python rather than IDL.
 **This file is new rather than replacing a previous ROPP file.
 It converts calibratedPhase (AWS-format) NCDF files to ROPP-format NCDF files.